alexbarten/devguides/how_to_setup_a_python_project.md

 ```

 When you save the file, vertical rulers will pop up when you edit a Python source file.

+### How to deal with keyboard shortcuts

+Mastering your keyboard eases your life and makes you more productive.
+With this in mind, VSCode has a very flexible and accessible way to deal with keyboard shortcuts.

+To see all your active keyboard shortcuts, press *control k* + *control s*.
+By the way, the *control k* shortcut gives you access to a lot of combinations.
+When you press it, a message will pop up in the VSCode status bar.

+A new tab is opened which lists all commands available in VSCode.
+These commands can be entered manually in the Show All Commands dialogue (the quick command line) that you enter by pressing *control shift p*.
+You can filter through the list when you start typing in the search line.

+Now you can study which key bindings (= shortcuts) have been assigned to which commands, and you can easily add new ones.
+Take your time to go through this list every time you wonder if a shortcut (or command) exists.
+There is no better way to learn to master the VSCode UI.

+As an example, we will add a key binding to toggle the size of the in-built terminal window, as I personally dislike the small window that is presented by default.

+Assuming that you are still in the Keyboard Shortcuts tab, start filtering for the command we want to assign a key binding to, by entering 'max' (without quotes).
+VSCode will present all commands that have this string somewhere in the command.
+One of the commands is *View: Toggle Maximized Panel*.
+Double click on the command with the mouse.
+A modal dialogue pops up and you can now press the desired shortcut to toggle the size of the in-built terminal.
+I assigned *control shift alt m*.
+If your shortcut already was assigned to a different command, VSCode will tell you and also show a link to that command.
+Then it is up to you if you still want to assign the shortcut.
+When you press *enter*, the shortcut is assigned and the filtered command list will show this.

+The shortcut will be added to your user settings, in the file 'keybindings.json'.
+You can easily open and view this settings file when you are in the Keyboard Shortcuts tab, by pressing the **{}** button in the upper right corner of the screen.
+If you did everything by the book, your newly assigned command to toggle the terminal window size will be listed there (amongst other, if you already played with assigning shortcuts before).
+Alternatively, you can enter new shortcuts directly in 'keybindings.json', although you will miss the interaction presented in the Keyboard Shortcuts tab.

 ### Adding a linter